taosdata/TDengine/docs/en/14-reference/02-tools/08-taos-cli.md

 You can also control the behavior of the TDengine CLI through parameters set in the configuration file.
 For available configuration parameters, refer to [Client Configuration](../../components/taosc).

+## Error Code Reference Table

+After version 3.3.5.0 of TDengine, the TDengine CLI includes specific error codes in the returned error messages.
+Users can search for the specific cause and solution on the detailed error code description page of the TDengine official website, see [Error Code Reference Table]（https://docs.taosdata.com/reference/error-code/)

 ## TDengine CLI Tips

 - Use the up and down arrow keys to view previously entered commands.